 On Kaal Ashtami, devotees of Lord Shiva and Goddess Kali offer prayers and perform rituals to seek their blessings and protection.
 It is believed that worshiping Lord Shiva and Goddess Kali on this day helps to eliminate negative energy and obstacles from one’s life.
 Devotees also seek their blessings for health, prosperity, and protection from evil spirits.

-According to Hindu mythology, Lord Brahma, Lord Vishnu, and Lord Maheshwara (Shiva) had a disagreement.
-It also describes the shape that Lord Shiva took as Mahakaleshwar or Kaal Bhairav in retaliation for the criticism he received from Lord Brahma.
-Since then, both devas and humans have worshipped Kaal Bhairav in an effort to receive Lord Shiva’s heavenly blessings.
+According to Hindu mythology, Kaal Ashtami also describes the shape that Lord Shiva took as Mahakaleshwar or Kaal Bhairav in retaliation for the criticism he received from Lord Brahma.
+Since then, both devas and humans have worshipped Kaal Bhairav to receive Lord Shiva’s heavenly blessings.
 Worshiping Lord Bhairav, according to devotees, purges one’s life of all pain, suffering, and negative influences.
 Additionally, it is believed that by turning to Lord Kaal Bhairav, one can lessen the negative effects of Rahu and Shani doshas.

 Read About Kala Sarpa Dosha